zenml-io/zenml/examples/add_your_own/README.md

 - First touchpoint for the user with the integration
 - Location for copy-pasting integration specific code
-- Integration Test
+- Integration test
-- Place for us to play around during development of addtl. features
+- Place for us to play around during development of additional features

 ##  📝 Write the Example

 ![KISS](assets/KISS.png)

-In keeping with the goal of examples, remember to keep it simple.
+Remember to keep it simple.
+That's what we're going for with these examples.
 Avoid unnecessary dependencies, unnecessary configuration parameters and unnecessary code complexity in general.

 ### 🖼 This is what a minimal example could look like

-This is example stays as simple as possible, while showing how to create a custom materializer.
-We have a minimal Object to materialize, we have a minimal pipeline that shows a step that produces this object and a step that consumes the object.
+This way the example stays as simple as possible, while showing how to create a custom materializer.
+We have a minimal object to materialize, we have a minimal pipeline that shows a step that produces this object and a step that consumes the object.